jhembe/jhembe/README.md

 I'm a full stack developer

-- 🔭 I’m currently working on Agricultural System
+- 🔭 I’m currently working on Data Science
 - 🌱 I’m currently learning React Js
-- 👯 I’m looking to collaborate on Web Apps
+- 👯 I’m looking to collaborate on Websites, web Apps & Data analytics
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about: Tech
 - 📫 How to reach me: jhembe202@gmail.com